 Our church community is made up of three congregations that cater to three language groups: Cantonese, Mandarin, and English.
-As well, we have an adult Sunday School ministry that meet prior to the 11:30am services on Sunday mornings and a Children's Sunday School ministry that runs concurrently with the 11:30am services.
+As well, we have an adult Sunday School ministry that meets at 10:00am and 1:15pm on Sunday mornings and a Children's Sunday School ministry that runs concurrently with the 11:30am services.

 We are involved in other ministries throughout the week.
 At present, some of our ministry involvements include:

-Additionally, we have fellowship groups for each of three languages that meet together to share, encourage each other, pray for one another, and learn about God.
+Additionally, we have fellowship groups for all three congregations that meet together to share, encourage each other, pray for one another, and learn about God.
 We have different groups to cater to people at all different stages of life, such as students, young professionals, adults, and families.

 Please feel free to contact us if you want more information about our ministries.